staneuski/turboCharger/README.md

 # turboCharger
-Caluculates parameters of turbocharger using 0D method
+Calculates parameters of turbocharger using 0D method

 ------
 **Currently in work**